google/koladata/docs/koda_v1_api_reference.md

   If `x` is a DataItem, this returns a single proto message object.
 Otherwise, `x` must be a 1-D DataSlice, and this returns a list of proto message objects with the same size as the input.
+Missing items in the input are returned as python None in place of a message.

   Koda data structures are converted to equivalent proto messages, primitive fields, repeated fields, maps, and enums, based on the proto schema.
 Koda